After Innocence

 After Innocence is a 2005 American documentary film about men who were exonerated from death row by DNA evidence.
-Directed by Jessica Sanders, the film took the Special Jury Prize at the 2005 Sundance Film Festival.
+Directed by Jessica Sanders, the film won the Special Jury Prize at the 2005 Sundance Film Festival.

 The featured exonerees are Dennis Maher; Calvin Willis; Scott Hornoff; Wilton Dedge; Vincent Moto; Nick Yarris; Ronald Cotton; and Herman Atkins.
 Also featured are Barry Scheck and Peter Neufeld of the Innocence Project and Lola Vollen of the Life After Exoneration Program.